jaredboynton/postman-enterprise-github-actions/README.md

 ## What This Does

 Automates Postman workspace and collection management to mirror your GitHub repository structure.
-Push to main creates a workspace.
+Any Git activity automatically creates the workspace if it doesn't exist.
 Create a feature branch, get a forked collection.
 Merge the PR, the fork disappears.
 Zero manual collection management.

 Your API documentation and testing assets follow the same branching strategy as your code.
 Feature branches get isolated collections for testing without affecting production documentation.
 The structure stays organized automatically while you handle the actual collection content.